Skip to main content

 Frequently Asked Questions

 Does Medicare cover Duke University Hospital in the Raleigh-Durham area?
 Original Medicare covers any Medicare-accepting provider nationwide, including Duke University Hospital in Durham.
-Medicare Advantage coverage at Duke depends on your specific plan — PPO plans typically allow Duke access at higher cost-sharing; HMO plans may not include Duke in-network at all.
-Always verify.
+Medicare Advantage coverage at Duke depends on your specific plan.
+PPO plans typically allow Duke access at higher cost-sharing; HMO plans may not include Duke in-network at all.
+Verify your exact plan's Duke contract status before enrolling.

-What is the best Medicare Advantage plan in Charlotte for 2026?
-The "best" plan depends on your doctors, medications, and health needs.
+How should I compare Medicare Advantage plans in Charlotte for 2026?
+The right plan depends on your doctors, medications, and health needs, not a statewide ranking.
 In Mecklenburg County, plans from Humana, UHC, Aetna, and BCBS NC all have options worth comparing.
-The key is checking which plan includes both Atrium Health and Novant in-network, plus your specific physicians.
+Check which plan includes both Atrium Health and Novant in-network, plus your specific physicians, before you commit.

 Is Medigap available in Raleigh, NC without medical underwriting?
-During your initial 6-month open enrollment window (when you first enroll in Medicare Part B at 65), yes — all carriers must issue you coverage at standard rates.
+During your initial six-month open enrollment window (when you first enroll in Medicare Part B at 65), yes.
+All carriers must issue you coverage at standard rates.
 After that window, medical underwriting applies in North Carolina.
-Get Medigap during your open enrollment if you want to avoid potential denial or surcharges.
+Get Medigap during open enrollment if you want to avoid potential denial or surcharges.

 How do I compare Part D plans in North Carolina?
-Use the Medicare Plan Finder at medicare.gov.
+Use Medicare Plan Finder at medicare.gov.
 Enter your exact medications, dosage, and preferred pharmacy.
-The tool calculates your estimated annual drug costs for every available plan in your zip code — this is the most reliable way to compare.
+The tool calculates formulary and pharmacy fit for every available plan in your zip code.
+Rank by total annual cost, not monthly premium alone.

 Max Zlobin